guitar24t/VolvoDisassemblyHelper/README.md

 VolvoDisassemblyHelper
 ======================

-A small AutoIT script to help with disassembling volvo ME7 BIN files.
+A small AutoIt script to help with disassembling Volvo ME7 BIN files.